handsonarchitects/blog/content/blog/2025/denial-of-wallet-cost-aware-rate-limiting-part-1/index.md

 ![Architects find out the hard way about denial of wallet](denial-of-wallet-hero.png)

 > This post introduces a series about **Denial of Wallet** (DoW) as a distinct failure mode from Denial of Service (DoS).
 In the first part, we'll explore how to reason about cost-aware rate limiting across CDN, gateway, and application layers.
-After that, you'll learn when to invest in custom limits, the second part will focus on user-aware limits and how to frame cost units and design strategies.
+After that, you'll learn when to invest in custom limits, [the second part](/blog/2025/denial-of-wallet-cost-aware-rate-limiting-part-2/) focuses on user-aware limits and how to frame cost units and design strategies.
 Finally, part 3 of this series will provide a hands-on implementation.

 ## Introduction — The Cost Trap in AI-Era Systems